Bert Greene (cookbook author)

 Bert Greene (October 16, 1923 – June 10, 1988) was a cookbook author and food columnist.
-He was the food columnist for the New York Daily News from 1979 until his death in 1988.
-He was born in New York City.
+He was the food columnist for the New York Daily News, who was born in New York City from 1979, until his death in 1988.

+Career

-He co-founded The Store in Amagansett, a gourmet take-out shop on Long Island, New York, in the Summer of 1966, with his then partner, Denis Vaughan and three friends, Jacqueline Allison a fashion illustrator, Ralph Rofheart an art director and advertising executive and his wife, Martha Rofheart a former actress.
+He co-founded the store in Amagansett, a gourmet take-out shop on Long Island, New York.
+In the Summer of 1966, her partner and friend, Denis Vaughan and Jacqueline Allison, and Ralph Rofheart, and his wife, Martha Rofheart.

+Milestone

-His books include Greene on Greens, Honest American Fare, and The Grains Cookbook, all of which won the Tastemaker's Award.
+His published books include Greene on Greens, Honest American Fare, and The Grains Cookbook; which all of it won the Tastemaker's Award.

-The International Association of Culinary Professionals has a Food Journalism prize named in his honor.
+The International Association of Culinary Professionals has a food journalism prize named also in his honor.